rynstwrt/Google-Sponsored-Remover-Firefox/README.md

-# Google-Sponsored-Remover
+# Google-Sponsored-Remover-Firefox
-Remove the sponsored listings on google searches!
+A Firefox extension to remove the sponsored listings on google searches!

 ![Promo Image](PromoImage.png)